Care Guidance

 3. Behaviour and mood

 Changes in behaviour or mood can be an early sign that something is not right.
-This might include confusion, withdrawal, agitation, or a noticeable shift in personality.

 These changes are sometimes dismissed as part of ageing or illness, but they are still worth noting.